4m9r/DH2642-Project/README.md

   - Users can search a movie and see the details of it
   - There will be quizzes about random movies with a leaderboard system so the users can compete with each other
   - Users can see the lists that have been created by others
-  - Users can make their own lists and collaborate on them if they want
+  - Users can make their own lists

 ## file structure